springboardmentor1234x-stack/Internal-Chatbot-with-RBAC/Evaluation_report.md

     - **First Week**: Policy orientation and buddy program.
     - **First Month**: Probation objectives and check-ins.
 - **Work-from-Home**: The system confirmed a policy of up to **2 days per week** subject to manager approval.

-### 3. Special Case: Latin America Marketing Target
-- [cite_start]**Observation**: Although the Q3 2024 report contains a target of **180,000 new customers** for Latin America[cite: 2], the system correctly restricted the answer.
-- **Finding**: This proves the system does not just search for keywords but enforces strict role-based context before providing an answer.

 ---